ros-industrial/rep/README.md

  2. [Industrial Systems Calibration Methods/Routine][], status: draft
  3. [Cartesian Path Planner Interface Pipeline][], status: draft
  4. [Assigned Message Identifiers for the Simple Message Protocol][], status: active
+ 6. [Message Structures of the ROS-Industrial Simple Message Protocol][], status: active
  7. [Naming conventions for ABB robots in ROS-Industrial][], status: active

 Note: only REPs with *status: active* have been accepted and have been implemented.